Motivation isn’t something you learn once and keep forever. You have to keep stoking the flame and give it constant attention.

 Professional athletes use this trick all the time, especially before big competitions.
 They visualize themselves taking off will full speed and perfect form, and it helps them follow through.

 Visualization helps boost your motivation by making it easier for you to do the things you don’t want to do.
-For example, if you dread your rehab exercises, then start visualizing yourself doing them.
+For example, if you dread your stroke rehabilitation exercises at home, then start visualizing yourself doing them.

 You’ll find that after repeating these visualizations over and over, you’ll be more inclined to just do it.